dankamongmen/notcurses/USAGE.md

 // Set the specified pixel in the specified ncvisual. int ncvisual_set_yx(const struct ncvisual* n, int y, int x, uint32_t pixel);

-// If a subtitle ought be displayed at this time, return a heap-allocated copy
+// If a subtitle ought be displayed at this time, return a new plane (bound
-// of the UTF8 text.
+// to 'parent' containing the subtitle, which might be text or graphics
+// (depending on the input format). struct ncplane* ncvisual_subtitle(struct ncplane* parent,
-char* ncvisual_subtitle(const struct ncvisual* ncv);
+                                  const struct ncvisual* ncv);
 ```

 And finally, the `ncvisual` can be blitted to one or more `ncplane`s: